LucilleN/CMSI-185/README.md

 # CMSI-185
-Projects created in CMSI 185 Intro to Programming.
+Selected projects created in CMSI 185 Intro to Programming.